-The MS-E Series inverter/charger can power a wide range of household appliances including small motors, hair dryers, clocks, and other electrical devices.
+The RD Series inverter/charger can power a wide range of household appliances including small motors, hair dryers, clocks, and other electrical devices.
 As with any appliance using batteries for power, there is a certain length of time that it can run - this is called "run time."
-Actual run time depends on several variables, including: the size and the type of appliance, the type of batteries installed in your application, as well as the battery's capacity and age.
+Actual run time depends on several variables, including: the size and type of appliance, the type of batteries installed in your application, as well as the battery's capacity and age.
 Other factors such as the battery's state of charge and temperature can also affect the length of time your appliances can run.

-Appliances such as TVs, VCRs, stereos, computers, coffee pots, incandescent lights, and toasters can all be successfully powered by your inverter.
-Larger electrical appliances, however, such as stoves, water heaters, etc., can quickly drain your batteries and are not recommended for this application.
+Appliances such as TVs, VCRs, stereos, computers, and lights can all be successfully powered by your inverter.
+Depending on your inverter capacity, electrical appliances that use larger loads such as coffee pots and hair dryers can be used for short durations.
+However, loads that are used for longer periods (stoves, water heaters, etc.) can quickly drain your batteries and are not recommended for inverter applications.